 7. Yakitori (Skewered Chicken)

-Yakitori is a recipe associated with sports matches in Japan.
 The Japanese love to eat these grilled chicken sticks and the bite-sized pieces of yakitori will awaken your taste buds.
-Especially, the name “yakitori” means “barbecued chicken”.
+Plus, the name “yakitori” means “barbecued chicken”.

 Get these instructions to cut chicken for yakitori.